OpenJobDescription/openjd-specifications/rfcs/0008-environment-wrap-actions.md

-variable unconditionally MUST either branch on it first or apply EXPR's null-coalescing `or` to supply a fallback; and they MUST omit the underlying runtime's timeout flag when the value is `null` (for example, omit `--timeout` from `docker container stop` rather than passing `--timeout 0`, which Docker interprets as "kill immediately").
+variable unconditionally MUST either branch on it first or apply EXPR's null-coalescing `or` to supply a fallback; and they MUST omit the underlying runtime's timeout flag when the value is `null` (for example, omit `-t` from `docker container stop` rather than passing `-t 0`, which Docker interprets as "kill immediately").
 Typing the variable `int?` rather than using a `0` sentinel lets whole-field expression forwarding (`timeout: "{{WrappedAction.Timeout}}"`) work in every case: a declared timeout forwards verbatim, and a `null` result